indunil-19/Smart-travel-guide-app/README.md

        Then use nodemon or node to start server.Nodemon is recommended

        ```
-       nodemon start # If nodemon is installed
+       nodemon app # If nodemon is installed
-       node index.js # otherwise
+       node app.js # otherwise
       ```

       Then console will display 'app is working on port 5000'